nandrasaputra/Covid19ID/README.md

 ## Built With

 <pre>
+<a href='https://github.com/ReactiveX/RxJava'>RxJava</a> - RxJava is a Java VM implementation of Reactive Extensions: a library for composing asynchronous and event-based programs by using observable sequences.
+<a href='https://github.com/google/dagger'>Dagger</a> - A fast dependency injector for Java and Android..
 <a href='https://developer.android.com/jetpack'>Android Jetpack</a> - ViewModel, Navigation, LiveData etc.
 <a href='https://firebase.google.com/'>Firebase</a> - Firebase Database and Firebase Storage.
 <a href='https://github.com/google/gson'>Gson</a> - A Java serialization/deserialization library to convert Java Objects into JSON and back.